Welcome to Georgia Southern University! We are excited to have you join our community and want to help facilitate your transition to college.

 Counseling can be an opportunity to talk about issues that are of concern to you with an objective person who can help you develop skills and view situations in ways that may enable you to be more effective in managing life’s challenges down the road.

-Also check out our section on self-help materials for a wealth of resources.
+Also check out our resource library for a wealth of information and resources.